|

 Belts and girdles are fairly common in illustrations and portraiture from the Middle Ages and Renaissance, so this page instead focuses on extant examples of various styles.
-For more on belts and belt-buckles, see these links.

 - The so-called belt of St. Madelberte, woven silk, 7th century